2. Getting Started

 9. Experiment and Learn:

-Experiment with creating more components, using props and state, and exploring the React documentation (https://reactjs.org/docs) to learn more about its features and best practices.
+Experiment with creating more components, using props and state, and exploring the React documentation (https://react.dev/reference/react) to learn more about its features and best practices.

 By following these steps, you’ll have a basic understanding of setting up a React application, creating components, and using core React concepts.
 As you become more comfortable with these fundamentals, you can explore more advanced topics and build more complex applications.